cryptoparty/handbook/src/chapter_08_passwords/00_keeping_passwords_safe.md

 Password length and complexity
 ------------------------------

-To protect your passwords from being guessed, length and complexity are the key factors.
-Passwords like the name of your pet or a birth date are very unsafe; also any word that appears in a dictionary is easily guessed by a computer.
-You should also never use a password containing only numbers.
-You should use a password containing a combination of lower case letters, capitals, numbers and special characters.
+To protect your passwords from being guessed, length and complexity are important.
+Passwords like the name of your pet or a birth date are very unsafe, as is using single word that can be found in a dictionary.
+Do not use a password containing only numbers.
+A secure password is long and contains a combination of lower case letters, capitals, numbers and special characters.

-For use with important stuff e.g. the pass phrase which protects your PGP/GPG or TrueCrypt encrypted data, or the password for your main email account or an important Twitter account, use at least 20 characters or more, the longer the better.
+For use with important accounts like the pass phrase which protects your PGP/GPG or TrueCrypt encrypted data, or the password for your main email account, use 20 characters or more, the longer the better.
 See [this XKCD cartoon](https://xkcd.com/936/) `"correct horse battery staple"` vis-à-vis `"Tr0ub4dor&3"` for an explanation.

 Easy to remember and secure passwords
 -------------------------------------